IcaliaLabs/dojo/backend-training/ruby-training/week_one/05/README.md

 4. Most common day that people buy
 5. Total sales

 Each class must use the CSV module/gem to parse the raw CSV content into a native Ruby format.
-Choose a format (data structure or data type) that is useful to perform the necessary processing and calculations in order to produce the reportes mentioned above.
+Choose a format (data structure or data type) that is useful to perform the necessary processing and calculations in order to produce the reports mentioned above.

  **Some classes that you may or not need are:**